Industrial Mechanic Millwright apprentices inspecting a transport truck engine

 433A

-The Industrial Mechanic Millwright Apprenticeship program is designed to equip apprentices with a comprehensive set of skills and knowledge necessary for a career in maintaining and servicing complex machinery and mechanical equipment.
+The Industrial Mechanic Millwright Apprenticeship program (trade code 433A) is designed to equip apprentices with a comprehensive set of skills and knowledge necessary for a career in maintaining and servicing complex machinery and mechanical equipment.
 This includes work on mechanical, pneumatic, hydraulic, fuel, lubrication, cooling, and exhaust systems, along with a variety of machinery such as pumps, fans, tanks, conveyors, presses, and generators.

 Throughout the apprenticeship, theoretical knowledge is complemented by practical application and hands-on experiences.
 Safety, problem-solving skills, and craftsmanship are emphasized to prepare apprentices for the challenges presented by increasingly complex industrial machinery.
 The program also includes regular evaluations to ensure consistency in learning outcomes.